-Welcome to our news and blogs.
-Here you’ll find the latest developments and insights from across our four longitudinal studies.
+Welcome to our news and blogs section.
+Here you’ll find the latest developments and insights from across our longitudinal studies.

-The latest version of the British Cohort Study (1970): Partnership Histories (1986-2012) has been released at the UK Data Service.
+The latest version of the National Child Development Study: Partnership Histories (1974-2013) has been released at the UK Data Service.

 Senior Communications Officer